bodmandao/celo-lottery/README.md

         return (isRoundActive, roundEndTime);
     }
    ```
 The `getCurrentRoundStatus` function retrieves and returns two pieces of information about the current lottery round: whether the round is active (`active`), represented as a boolean value, and the end time of the round (`endTime`), represented as a `uint256` timestamp.
 This function is publicly accessible and does not modify the contract's state; it simply provides a view of the current round's status.
+Anyone can call this function to retrieve the status of the current round in the lottery contract.
+It provides information about whether the round is active and when it will end.

   ### 2.6.2 Generating a Random Number
 ```solidity